 6 ounces bittersweet chocolate, chopped into bite-size pieces (not chips)

 Preheat the oven to 350°F and line 3 baking sheets with aluminum foil, dull side up.
 (If you don't have this many sheet pans, or a small freezer, do this one at a time with a half-sheet pan instead.)

 In a small bowl, whisk the flour, baking soda, and salt.

 In the bowl of a stand mixer fitted with a paddle, beat the butter on medium until creamy.
 Add the granulated and brown sugars and beat on medium until light and fluffy, 2 to 3 minutes.
 Add the egg, vanilla, and water and mix on low to combine.
-Add the chocolate and mix until just combined.
+Add the dry ingredients and mix on low speed, then add the chocolate and mix until just combined.

 Using a 1/3-cup measuring scoop, place balls an equal distance apart (2 cookies for a half sheet pan; 4 cookies for a regular sheet pan).
 Transfer to the freezer for 15 minutes.
 After you put the first baking sheet in the oven, put the second one in the freezer.

 Place the chilled baking sheet in the oven and bake 10 minutes, until the cookies have puffed slightly in the center.
 Lift the side of the baking sheet up about 4 inches and gently let it drop down against the oven rack once or twice.
 This will feel strange, but you'll see the cookies flatten out, and the crinkly edges begin to form.

 After the cookies puff up again in 2 minutes, repeat lifting and dropping the pan.
 Repeat a few more times to create ridges around the edge of the cookie, baking a total of 16 to 18 minutes.
 Repeat with remaining cookie dough.